Henry Stuart, Lord Darnley: Succession crisis

 Francis Yaxley was a Catholic spy discovered in 1562 whose activities led to the arrest of the Lennox family.
 He had been a Clerk of the Signet and from 1549 was employed by William Cecil travelling in France.
 Yaxley was employed by the Countess of Lennox.
 He placed Mabel Fortescue and other ladies as servants in the Lennox household at Settrington in November 1560.
 His interrogation at the Tower of London in February 1562 revealed that he had obtained intelligence about the English Court from the Spanish ambassador, and the ambassador had entrusted him and Hugh Allen with messages and tokens for the Lennoxes and Darnley.
 Yaxley admitted that his missions were intended to arrange the marriage of the Queen of Scots with Darnley, that Darnley's religion guaranteed him greater success in his suit than the Earl of Arran, and that the countess had many friends in the north.
 Although the Lennox threat never died out, Elizabeth did not convict the family of treason in 1562 after their arrest, nor did she encourage efforts to annul the countess's claim to her throne.
 Perhaps Elizabeth feared that these investigations could also be directed at herself, or her inaction was intended to ensure the monarchy's survival by not reducing the number of potential heirs.
 The Lennox family was released in February 1563.
 Within a few months, Darnley and his mother were conspicuous by their presence at Court and the favour they received there, although Elizabeth would not accommodate the earl at Court.

 Sarah Macauley notes three outcomes of the court's decision in the Lennox trial:"Their elevation at Court was, as it turned out in 1563, a useful complication in the succession issue.
 First, it presented a public statement that the preferences of Parliament (the claim of Catherine Grey in the succession crisis) could not dictate her own policy.
 Secondly, favouring the Lennoxes could serve as some kind of appeasement of the English Roman Catholics, who, like the Spanish ambassador, might foresee Elizabeth naming Darnley as her successor ...
 Such speculation would also distract them from favouring the more alarming claim of the Queen of Scots ...
 Thirdly, and most significantly, the elevation of the Lennoxes presented an obstacle between the Queen of Scots and the English throne.
 Thus was Darnley's uniquely 'British' inheritance put to use at last ...
 The subsequent release of Darnley into Scotland and the restoration of his father at the Scottish Court were part of this policy: the political disaster of the Darnley marriage as yet unforeseen."

 In September 1564, the Scottish Parliament restored Matthew Stewart's rights and titles as Earl of Lennox, and listened to a lengthy speech from the Queen's secretary William Maitland, who offered;"[I]t may be affirmid Scotland in na manis age that presentlie levis wes in gritter tranquillitie."

+(It may be affirmed Scotland in no man's age that presently lives was in greater tranquility.)